 Be Well Informed is designed to help private well water owners understand their water test results.
 If their well water contains pollutants, the Be Well Informed application provides information about health concerns and water treatment choices relevant to their state, tribe, territory, or locality.
 This information is easily accessible through a simple, open-access web application.

 The U.S. government estimates that more than 13 million American households rely on private wells for drinking water (U.S. Census American Housing Survey 2017).
 These wells are generally subject to little or no government regulation, making it essential that their owners understand how to test for and treat potential contaminants in their well water.

-- Accessibility: Provides consistent, timely, and actionable information to the public, including specific geographic resources
+- Accessibility: Provides the public with consistent, timely, and actionable information that is tailored to local standards

-- Public Health: Helps states, tribes, and territories create customized lists with clear explanations of health concerns and treatment options for chemicals and microbial contaminants
+- Public Health: Helps states, tribes, and territories create customized and clear explanations of health concerns and treatment options for chemicals and microbial contaminants

-- Costs and Timing: Minimizes state and local government development costs and reduces time to market by providing a customizable shared service
+- Costs and Timing: Minimizes development costs and reduces time to market by providing a customizable shared service

-- Data and Decision-Making: Makes reading complicated laboratory results much easier for private well owners and helps them make more informed decisions about the need for additional testing or treatment
+- Data and Decision-Making: Helps private well owners understand complicated laboratory results and make more informed decisions about the need for additional testing or treatment

-In 2018, the E-Enterprise Portal began to host this application.
-The Portal is a user-friendly web platform modernizing the way the public, the regulated community, and environmental co-regulators conduct environmental transactions and access web resources.
-To access the Be Well Informed app on the E-Enterprise portal, go to https://e-enterprise.gov/workbench/bwi in your web browser.
+The Environmental Council of the States (ECOS) began hosting this application in late 2020.
+To access the Be Well Informed app, go to https://www.bewellinformed.info in your web browser.
 There is no cost or login required — just click and go.

 If you are a well owner interested in accessing Be Well Informed, click here.